tradingview/rest_integrations_docs/source/index.rst

   Here you can read about the features of the trading integration.
 It is also describes the relationship between UI and API implementation.

-:doc:`Data integration <data/index>`
+Data integration
+  This section will be ready soon.
+  ..
 Here you can read about data integration.
-This section helps you manipulate data permissions, set up a list of instruments and stream of price.
+This section helps you manipulate data permissions, set up a list of
+  .. instruments and stream of price.

 :doc:`FAQ <FAQ>`
   There are short answers for simple questions and links to sections that answer complex questions.